bwittenbrook3/udaci-cards/README.md

 by Bradley Wittenbrook

-This project is the final project as part of the Udacity React Nanodegree.
+This project is the final project as part of the Udacity React nanodegree program.
+It was developed to target iOS devices, and no guarantees are made on how it performs on Andriod.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).